Associate Professor; Max Mendel Shaye Professor of Public Philosophy, Politics, and Economics

 About

-Renee Jorgensen focuses on the relationship between agents’ moral and civil rights and their society’s informal social norms and conventions, especially as they relate to managing risk.
-Her current book project explores how social norms shape agents’ moral rights and demands on each other, and can be leveraged to give content to the notion of ‘reasonable mistakes’ in consent and self-defense.
-She also has ongoing research projects in social and political philosophy of language, specifically slurs, epithets, and hate speech; the use of statistical information for racial profiling, statistical discrimination, predictive policing and sentencing; and just war theory.
+Renée Jørgensen focuses on the relationship between agents’ moral and civil rights and their society’s informal social norms and conventions, especially as they relate to managing risk.
+Her book, Rewriting Rights (Oxford University Press, 2025), explores how social norms shape agents’ moral rights and demands on each other, and can be leveraged to give content to the notion of ‘reasonable mistakes’ in consent and self-defense.
+She also has ongoing research projects in the the ethics of belief, social and political philosophy of AI, and the use of statistical information for racial profiling, statistical discrimination, predictive policing, and sentencing.